Activity 1: The Empowerment Controversy

 - Read the story "The Black Humanist Fellowship."
 This activity is intended to set a context for the story, which you will share with the group in Activity 2.

 - Optional: Provide the handouts in advance and invite participants to read them before coming to the workshop.
-You might offer participants links to Handout 1 and Handout 2 on the Tapestry of Faith website.

 - Optional: Find out about your congregation's involvement in or response to the 1960s' Black Power movement.